 Explanation

-In this example, we use the stoi function from the <string> header to convert a std::string ("456") into an integer.
-After that, the converted integer value 456 is printed to the console.
+In this instance, we employ the stoi function from the <string> header to transform a std::string ("456") into an integer.
+Subsequently, the converted integer value of 456 is displayed on the console.

 6) Convert Character Array to Integer using strtol